 Bilateral Economic Relations

 Petroleum and mining machinery and aircraft have been the strongest U.S. exports to Papua New Guinea.
 The United States imports modest amounts of gold, copper ore, cocoa, coffee, and other agricultural products from Papua New Guinea.
 The U.S. Government's Energy Governance and Capacity Initiative is expanding Papua New Guinea's ability to manage its resource flows effectively and in conformity with international best practices.
 The ExxonMobil-led construction of a liquefied natural gas pipeline is expected to increase revenue streams for the government.
-Papua New Guinea is a party to the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, under which the United States grants $18 million per year to Pacific Island parties and the latter provide access for U.S. fishing vessels.
+Papua New Guinea is a party to the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, which provides access for U.S. fishing vessels in exchange for a license fee from the U.S. industry.
+Under a separate Economic Assistance Agreement (EAA) associated with the Treaty, the United States government currently provides $21 million per year to Pacific Island parties.

 Papua New Guinea's Membership in International Organizations

-Papua New Guinea and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, World Trade Organization, Asia-Pacific Economic Cooperation forum, ASEAN Regional Forum, Secretariat of the Pacific Community, and Secretariat of the Pacific Regional Environment Program.
+Papua New Guinea and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, World Trade Organization, Asia-Pacific Economic Cooperation forum, ASEAN Regional Forum, the Pacific Community, and Secretariat of the Pacific Regional Environment Programme.
 Papua New Guinea also belongs to the Pacific Islands Forum, of which the United States is a Dialogue Partner.

 Papua New Guinea maintains an embassy in the United States at 1779 Massachusetts Ave.
 NW., Washington, DC 20036 (tel.
 202-745-3680).